spickermann/has_configuration/README.md

 Installation
 ------------

-Include the gem in your Gemfile:
+Include the gem into your Gemfile:

 ```ruby
 gem 'has_configuration'